tacobayle/terraformAviVs/README.md

 ```

 ## Use the the terraform script to:
-1. Create a health Monitor
+1. Create a Health Monitor
-2. Create a pool (with 2 backend servers)
+2. Create a Pool (with 2 backend servers)
 3. Create a VS based on Avi IPAM and DNS

 ## Run the terraform: